Kush-arora12/ApexPlanet-Task-3-Deep-Dive-Analysis-Dashboard/README.md

 This project was developed as part of the ApexPlanet Data Analytics Internship.

 The objective of this project is to perform a deep-dive analysis of sales data and build an interactive dashboard using Microsoft Power BI.
+The dashboard provides meaningful business insights through key performance indicators (KPIs), trend analysis, and interactive visualizations.

 ---